AndersSteenNilsen/zshgpt/README.md

 Heavily inspired by the abandoned project [https://github.com/microsoft/Codex-CLI](https://github.com/microsoft/Codex-CLI) Made into a oh-my-zsh plugin.

-In your zsh console, type a question and get answer.
+In your zsh console, type a question, starting with comment sign `#`, hit `ctrl+g` and get an answer.
 ```bash
 # Who edited README.MD last according to git history?
 ```